 Fear of the Ethiopian authorities is the most common reason for applying for protection.

 Most of the cases from Ethiopa are requests for reversal.
 In 2022, we granted permits in 44% of cases.
 The permits we grant are often based on reversals of UNE's own decisions due to new information and circumstances in the case.
-Residence may be granted on humanitarian grounds because of a child's connection to Norway or serious health problems.
+This may be a residence permit on humanitarian grounds given based on children's connection to Norway or serious health problems.
 Some permits are also granted due to the need for protection.

-Read more about what we emphasis when we assess whether a family should to be allowed to stay due to the children's connection to Norway in the report 'Permanent scheme for children who have lived in Norway for a long period' (in Norwegian only).
+Read more about what we consider when assessing whether a family should be allowed to stay in Norway due to the children's connection in the report 'Permanent scheme for children who have lived in Norway for a long period' (in Norwegian only).

 What do we consider?

-Most people from Ethiopia who apply for protection state that they are afraid of the country’s authorities.
-Many say that they have engaged in opposition activities against the government, or that they have close relatives who are or have been active in banned opposition groups.
+Most asylum cases from Ethiopia that UNE has processed in recent years have been from applicants who fear the authorities in the country.
+Many report that they have participated in opposition activities against the government, or that they have close relatives who have been or are active in opposition groups.

-Everyone who applies for asylum in Norway is obliged to assist in clarifying their identity.
+Everyone who seeks protection in Norway is obliged to assist in clarifying their identity.
 Applicants who have a passport must hand this in.
 Other documents may also be accepted as proof of identity.
 Applicants who do not have ID documents are obliged to do their best to obtain such documents.

 We conclude that an applicant's identity is either substantiated or not substantiated: